bhavink/databricks/databricks-rest-api-collection/platform-token-management/readme.md

-# In ``Private Preview`` - please reach out to your databricks team to enable this feature

 databricks rest api for platform token management
 =================================================
 - Token Management provides Databricks administrators with more insight and control over  Personal Access Tokens in their workspaces.
 It consists of three pieces: